cantino/blog.andrewcantino.com/_posts/2021-04-19-prompt-engineering-tips-and-tricks.markdown

 ## Prompt Engineering is going to be important.

-While I doubt traditional programming is going away anytime soon, I do think that Prompt Engineering is going to be a very important part of a developer's toolbox.
+As I said, I doubt traditional programming is going away anytime soon, but Prompt Engineering is probably here to stay.
 I'm excited to see where LLMs go (GPT-4 here we come!), and I'll add more tips as I learn them!